 - Topical anti-fungals: Terbinafine, Clotrimazole, Miconazole

-- Oral antifungals: Terbinafine, Fluconazole, Itraconazole, Griseofulvin → especially for onychomycosis, tinea capitis and tinea barbae (deep infections)
+- Oral antifungals: Terbinafine, Fluconazole, Itraconazole, Griseofulvin → especially for onychomycosis, tinea capitis, and tinea barbae (deep infections)